clementvidon/Makefile_tutor/README.md

-Each version of the template has an assigned directory in the [**projects**](https://github.com/clemedon/Makefile_tutor/tree/main/projects) directory of the repository, to play with a makefile open a terminal and run:
+Each version of the template has an assigned directory in the [**projects**](https://github.com/clemedon/Makefile_tutor/tree/main/projects) directory of the repository, to play with a Makefile open a terminal and run:

 ```bash
 git clone git@github.com:clemedon/Makefile_tutor.git